TD-Dan/Sunwai/Sunwai.md

 #### Tertiary Roots ( ~35 words)
 * More varied syllables in the form CVV, CVC, CVVC and VVC
-- Together with prime, secondary and tertiary roots define the vocal repertoire of [[Sunwai]].
-No other syllables can be used in [[Sunwai]] than the roots.
+- Together with prime, secondary and tertiary roots define the vocal repertoire of Sunwai.
+No other syllables can be used in Sunwai than the roots.
 - Examples: Heim, Oum, Hat, Hai

 ### Base compounds